mcanlas/improv-living-guide/manuscript/hip-hop.md

 - third vs can be normal heighten or absurd heighten
   - if absurd heighten, team steps in to cut beat and talk them off the ledge
   - then signal to drop last hook with beat

+## Opening

+### Documentary

+Team of five organically broken out into two pairs and a single.
+Vary stage "heights".
+One at a time do character pair monologue.
+Second beat a little faster.
+Third cycle drop beatbox and each raps.
+One person does a verse, one person does a hook.
+Single person does same length of bars as the pair.
+Trio everyone overlay.